perxpective/Cybersecurity-Therapy/README.md.md

 Of course DISM students being DISM students, most aren't good to memorise but suck it up you are gonna have to anyways (anything for a decent GPA right).

+My style of memorising:
 1. Make important terms eye-catching or stand out (bolding, underlining, highlighting, whatever catches your attention)
-2. Underline points that are definitely important to in
+2. Underline points that are definitely important to include in your exam answers!
+3. Write a summary for each chapter featuring important terms or definitions that you feel will most likely come out during exams.
+You can also include pointers from the focus areas depending on your module

+## Conclusion
+With that, have fun dying in DISM (SOC) and happy mugging! ;-;